Evanevoo/scanified/APP_ICON_GENERATOR_PROMPT.md

 ### Brand Consistency
 - Should match the app's professional, industrial theme
 - Consistent with the "Scanified" brand name
-- Suitable for both iOS and Android platforms
+- Suitable for iOS platform
 - Works well in both light and dark modes

 ### Accessibility